 Activity Council's Role Performance Measure July to December 2014 January to June 2015 New Roads Construction Macarthur Road traffic management improvements to allow roads to handle increased traffic volumes anticipated from surrounding development Traffic management improvements completed Services locating and potholing works have completed for the Merino Drive roundabout project.
 Electrical designs to relocate power lines and street lighting, and the designs to relocate Telstra assets have commenced.
-Conceptual design for upgrade of the intersection of Camden Valley Way and Macarthur Road has completed.
+Conceptual design for upgrade of the Designs completed for relocation of power and communication services and contracts awarded for the works.
+RMS approved the concept designs for the proposed intersection treatment.
+Detailed design including design of service relocations substantially intersection of Camden Valley Way and Macarthur Road has completed.
 The concept layout of the signalised treatment has been submitted to RMS for approval.
-Services investigations and utility assessments have commenced.
-Designs completed for relocation of power and communication services an contracts awarded for the works.
-RMS approved the concept designs for the proposed intersection treatment.
-Detailed design including design of service relocations substantially commenced.
+Services investigations and utility assessments have commenced. commenced.
 Purchase of equipment required for the surveying of sites in order to facilitate design planning Equipment is acquired Project complete.
 Project complete.
 Additional resources to facilitate surveying works within Council Workforce increase Increased resources have continued to support a range of services for the community and construction projects.
 Increased resources continued to support a range of services for the community and construction projects.
 Footpaths, Cycleways and Pathways Maintenance and Reconstruction Inspections are conducted every 4 months for assessing trip hazards along footpaths/pathways this then is followed with rectification work for the removal of dangerous trip hazards Program completed Program on target for completion at end of year.
 Initial inspections progressed to confirm inventory, overall condition and defects.
 Condition rating stays the same or improves Condition rating programmed for 2015 in accordance with the Asset Improvement Plan.
 Initial inspections in progressed to confirm inventory, overall condition and defects.
 Overall condition trend yet to be finalised.
 Community Infrastructure Renewal Program - Footpath replacement programs Program completed Program on target for completion at end of year.
 Works programs completed in line with works programs and allocated resources and budgets.
 Carparks Maintenance and Reconstruction Conduct annual inspections, routine maintenance and necessary repairs or replacement and to keep the carparks clean all year around 100% of program completed Line marking commenced in Camden CBD .
 Car park sweeping has been completed in line with works programs.
-Line marking completed in Camden CBI and across other suburbs as per programs.
-Car park sweeping completed in line with works programs Condition rating stays the same or improves Condition rating programmed for 2015 in accordance with the Asset Improvement Plan.
+Line marking completed in Camden CBD and across other suburbs as per programs.
+Car park sweeping completed in line with works programs.
+Condition rating stays the same or improves Condition rating programmed for 2015 in accordance with the Asset Improvement Plan.
 All carpark condition assessments completed in June 2015 and information is being prepared to be